Email Marketing Advantages and Disadvantages

 3. Hyper-Personalization

-When you personalize your emails, you’re letting your customers know that you understand them and their needs.
+When you personalize your emails, you let your customers know you understand them and their needs.
 This has a direct impact on metrics such as open rates, click rates, and conversion rates.
-Studies show that personalization increases conversion rates by up to 16X.
+MoEngage’s latest Email Marketing Benchmarks Report shows that personalization causes a 16x increase in conversion rates.
 Hyper-personalized emails also drive 18 times more revenue than broadcast emails.

 4. Segmentation

-Personalization goes hand in hand with segmentation.
+Personalization goes hand in hand with segmentation, which is another of the major email marketing advantages.
 Segment customers according to their purchase history, interests, demographics, and psychographics and send out personalized campaigns accordingly.
-Studies show that behavior-based segmentation increases critical metrics such as open and conversion rates by as much as 9X.
+According to our Email Benchmarks 2025 Report, behavior-based segmentation leads to a 9x increase in critical metrics such as open and conversion rates.

 Disadvantages of Email Marketing